This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Elapid Snakes’ Immunity Features

-- Modified venom receptors
+- Modified nicotinic receptors that resist alpha-neurotoxins

 Variations in Immunity Across Snake Subfamilies